hehnu/RPA-03/RPA-03.md

 of output errors?

 * Design

-Design phase is a blueprint for the RPA developer like a *PDD* or *process design document*.
+a blueprint for the RPA developer like a *PDD* or *process design document*.
 Defines and models the actual task or process to be automated and maps any dependencies that the automation process might have like the